Treatment for Skin Cancer in Federal Way, WA

 Though people with fair skin that burns easily are more at risk for developing skin cancer, everyone is at risk for skin cancer.
 Regardless of your skin tone, it’s important to take the necessary precautions to protect your skin from overexposure.
 Protecting your skin from extensive sun exposure can also help prevent wrinkles, sunspots, and uneven skin tone.

-Dr. Stern and his team specialize in treating patients suffering from skin cancer in Auburn & Federal Way.
+Dr. Ryan Stern and his team specialize in treating patients suffering from skin cancer in Auburn & Federal Way.
 Patients travel from all over nearby areas including Renton, Kent, Puyallup, and Maple Valley for the best care.
 If you’re seeking treatment for a deviated septum, call Ryan Stern, MD at (206) 910-4641 to schedule your appointment today!